Tasyaak/hantek-scope/README.md

 py -m venv .venv
 .venv\Scripts\Activate.ps1
 py -m pip install -e .
+py -m pip install -r requirements-dev.txt
 ```

+`requirements-dev.txt` contains dependencies used for development, verification, and testing of hantek_scope
+It should be kept under version control as part of the repository setup for contributors

 ## What this repository intentionally does not promise